backpacker69/rnc/0001-transaction-specification.md

 # Transaction specification

-- Status: unfinished
+- Status: proposed
 - Type: new feature
 - Related components: /
 - Start Date: 06-10-2016

 ## Summary

-Two basic types of PeerAsset transactions are specified.
+Two basic types and three special types of PeerAsset transactions are specified:
 - Deck spawn transaction
+  - Deck transfer transaction
 - Card transfer transaction
+  - Card issue transaction
+  - Card burn transaction

-With the card issue and card burn transactions being special types of the card transfer transaction.
+With the deck transfer, card issue and card burn transactions being special types of their respective base types transaction.

 The deck spawn transaction *registers* a new asset to the network.
 The owner of `vin[0]` is the only enitity that is allowed to transfer assets with a negative balance, resulting in a card issue transaction.
 The deck spawn transaction decides how much the asset can be divided (*number_of_decimals*) and how the asset can be issued (*issue_mode*).

+The deck transfer transaction is a special case of the deck spawn transaction.
+Instead of registering a new asset, the deck transfer transaction transfers ownership from `vin[1]` to `vin[0]`, meaning that both parties are required to sign the transfer transaction for it to be accepted in the blockchain.
+Next to a transfer of ownership, the transfer transaction makes it possible to upgrade the asset to a newer protocol version and it allows some meta-data to be added or updated.
+However, the asset's *short_name* and *issue_mode* are never allowed to change.

 The card transfer transaction *transfers* the ownership of assets from one holder to the next.
 This works on a first come first serve basis following the serialization order on the blockchain.
 Once the balance of an account becomes lower than a transfer transaction it issued, that transfer transaction is considered invalid.
 Topping up the balance of an account to make that transfer valid, requires that transaction to be resent so it gets serialized in the chain after the incoming transaction on that account.

-The card issue transaction is a special case of the card transfer transaction originating from the owner of the deck spawn transaction.
-The owner is the only account that is allowed to hold a negative balance.
+The card issue transaction is a special case of the card transfer transaction originating from the owner of the deck spawn transaction (or latest deck transfer transaction if one exists).
+The asset owner is the only account that is allowed to hold a negative balance.
 This balance is used as a checksum to validate a correct computation of all account balances.
-If the deck spawn transaction specifies issue_once to be true, only the first serialized card issue transaction is considered valid.
+If the deck spawn transaction specifies the `ONCE` issue mode, only the first serialized card issue transaction is considered valid.

 The card burn transaction is a special case of the card transfer transaction sent to the owner of the deck spawn transaction.
-This results in the owner's balance to decrease in absolute value, meaning that the total amount of issued assets decreases.
+This results in the owner's balance to decrease in absolute value (become less negative), meaning that the total amount of issued assets decreases.
 This transaction can be used as Proof of Burn.

 ## Motivation